Juice Diet – How To?

 Before you begin juice dieting, cleaning, or whatever you may want to call it, make sure to prepare yourself by slowly training your body to adapt from solid foods to liquids.
 This should be done a week or so before the targeted date of juice fast to allow your body to slowly adapt from the new changes and eliminate unwanted reactions during the process.

 Slowly remove solid foods from your diet.
 You may want to start off by removing red meats during the first two days, then chicken on the third day, seafood on the 4th and dairy products on the 5th day.
 By the 6th and 7th day, allow yourself to eat only cold soups, broths, and juices from fruits to make it more flexible for the upcoming juice cleansing.
 Note that alcohol, nicotine, caffeine, and sugar should also be slowly removed from your diet, together with the exclusion of solid foods.
+You can also complement with healthy shakes like the healthyusa 310 shake that give you a boost of energy and nutrition.

 Your main diet should be comprised of fresh fruits and vegetables.
 It can either be a combination of the two depending on your desires.
 One important note that should never be neglected is that store-brought fruit juices are not allowed in the diet, and the same goes for prepared fruit juices.
 The juice you will be drinking should not be one-day older, as it loses so much nutritional value which defies the purpose.
 Also, drink your juice diet concoction every 90 minutes to save yourself from cravings and hunger.